gruppe-i-co-design/paper/paper.md

 # Results

-In this section we will discuss the results we gathered throughout our research with regards to the different algorithms.
+In this section, we are going to presenting the results we gathered through to applying our methods.
+The suggested methods were synthesized and simulated using Vivado 2020.1 and Vitis 2020.1 and located on a Digilent Zynq-7000 Development Board with a Digilent Zybo Z7 ARM/ FPGA.
+The array sorting algorithms used were Selection Sor, Linear Cell Sort, and Odd-even Sort algorithm.
+The results were measured by simulating and outputting the data on the simulation waveform.

 ## Selection sort